mqless/mqless.github.io/_docs/install-ec2.md

 curl --data '{"msg":"Hello"}' http://MQLESS_HOST:34543/request/mqless-testing-function/some-address
 ```

+Change:
-Change MQLESS_HOST with the IP address of MQLess.
+* MQLESS_HOST - the IP address of mqless
+* 34543 - this is the default port used by mqless
+* mqless-testing-function - the name of the Lambda you created

 You can also change the message, the address, but for testing it is less important.
 That is all, you now have installed MQLess on an EC2 machine.